 There’s also an SOS button on this watch that kids can use in a state of panic to send their current location to the emergency contacts using the cellular connection.
 The accurate location of the child is tracked using the integrated GPS on this watch.

 Also, it’s available in 2 color options, black and pink respectively.
 So both boys and girls can wear these watches.
-There’s also a selfie camera on this watch that allows the kids to have fun with it by capturing their cool pictures and videos.
+There’s also a selfie camera on this smartwatch that allows the kids to have fun with it by capturing their cool pictures and videos.

 XPLORA X5 Play is an ideal smartwatch for kids and teenagers who aren’t old enough to own a smartphone.